A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Introduction

-Section \ref{sec:empiricalillustration} illustrates the sensitivity analysis using an empirical application from \citet{dinersteinsmith021}, which studies the impact of New York City’s Fair Student Funding (FSF) reform on private school supply.
-This setting is well suited for examining joint deviations from parallel trends and no anticipation: the paper mentions concerns about differential trends in untreated outcomes across neighborhoods, and the reform resulted from extended litigation, creating scope for anticipation.
-I demonstrate the sensitivity analysis for two conclusions of interest.
-For the sign-change conclusion $\text{ATT}_{1} < 0$, I show that if we require some anticipation to be present, the conclusion can be more robust compared to when the analysis considers violations of parallel trends alone.
-The second conclusion evaluates whether the $\text{ATT}_{1}$ can be bounded below by some value $\tau < 0$.
-The finding is intuitive: relative to a baseline that considers deviations from parallel trends only, allowing for negative anticipation effects implies that progressively smaller parallel trends violations suffice to overturn the conclusion; that is, the conclusion becomes less robust.
-By introducing anticipation as an additional sensitivity dimension, my paper's joint sensitivity analysis can reveal insights and trade-offs that are not apparent when studying deviations from each assumption in isolation, allowing for a more complete assessment of robustness.
+The second application is from \cite{dinersteinsmith021}, which studies the impact of New York City’s Fair Student Funding reform on private school supply.
+Concerns about differential trends in untreated outcomes across neighborhoods create scope for parallel trends violations, while the extended litigation preceding the reform creates scope for anticipation.
+Because the setting does not feature a clean announcement window, I use it to illustrate how the economic context can guide interpretation of the sensitivity analysis.
+I evaluate whether $\text{ATT}_{1}$ can be bounded below by some value $\tau<0$.
+Relative to a baseline that allows only for parallel trends violations, allowing for increasingly negative anticipation effects implies that progressively smaller parallel trends violations suffice to overturn the conclusion; that is, the conclusion becomes less robust.